zilinskyjan/R-snippets/README.md

-A collection of practical R code snippets that solve (my) common data visualization and analysis challenges.
+A collection of practical R code snippets that solve (my) common data visualization and analysis situations.

+* See also Allison Koh's collection: [https://github.com/allisonkoh/helpful-code-stuff](https://github.com/allisonkoh/helpful-code-stuff)

 ## Data Visualization with ggplot2